 The Reach is one of the constituent regions of the Seven Kingdoms on the continent of Westeros.
 It was formerly a sovereign nation ruled by the Kings of the Reach before Aegon's Conquest.
 It is the second-largest of the kingdoms behind the north and is considered the most fertile and heavily-populated part of Westeros.

 The Reach is considered the home of chivalry in Westeros.
 It is the place where knighthood is looked upon with the greatest reverence and esteemed the most.
-It is also the place where the rules to tournaments are the most stringent and managed.
+It is also the place where the rules for tourneys are the most stringent and managed.

-- Highgarden, castle and seat of House Tyrell, the center of the regional power.
+- Highgarden, the castle and seat of House Tyrell, the Lords Paramount of the Mander.

-- Oldtown, The most prominent city in the Reach is Oldtown.
-It is the oldest city in Westeros, home to the maesters' Citadel, and the previous seat of the Faith.
+- Oldtown, the most prominent city in the Reach.
+It is the oldest city in Westeros, home to the Hightower and the maesters' Citadel, and its Starry Sept was the previous seat of the Faith of the Seven.

 - Ashford, a market town.